The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 When the PRs are ready to inform the beneficiaries of their entitlement, it is recommended that they should:

-Depending on the nature of the bequest, an ongoing dialogue with beneficiaries may be required, taking into account their needs and wishes.
+Depending on the nature of the gift, an ongoing dialogue with beneficiaries may be required, taking into account their needs and wishes.
 In particular, arrangements will need to be made to provide for dependants of the deceased.
 Beneficiaries may wish to consider varying their entitlement and will need adequate time to take advice and effect the changes.
-See the Deeds of variation guidance note and the following
+See the Deeds of variation guidance note and the following guidance notes in that sub-topic.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.